package example.com 01ed8bb7a8ad5500c8885da1575f77068d0777606d

 Each filesystem scope defines its own filesystem interface version.

-The filesystem scope specifies the root file to be used for path resolutions.
+The filesystem scope specifies the root file to be used for path resolution.
 Filesystem scopes are implicitly created by some of the file link types.
 Filesystem scopes always start at volume roots.
 A filesystem scope may be local or global.

 Filesystem scopes are used within packages to resolve file links and file types correctly.